Blizzard chief Mike Morhaime foresees a long road ahead for esports

 GamesBeat: It seems like the challenge is making the decisions at the right time, depending on how that curve looks.

 Kim Phan: If you look at traditional sports, each one is different.
 Not all of them are going up like this.
-If you look at UFC—every sport is unique and has its own trend.
+If you look at UFC — every sport is unique and has its own trend.
 You’re seeing that with esports as well, based on each game title.

 Morhaime: We had a dynamic where cable subscription dollars were going in and funding a lot of growth.
 Those dynamics are changing.
 But we didn’t benefit from any of that cable stuff.
 We’re in a position to not have this huge peak that we end up being compared to.